marcuslavagnole/marcuslavagnole/README.md

-I am an Assistant Professor at the School of Applied Mathematics at Fundação Getulio Vargas ([FGV EMAp](https://emap.fgv.br/)) and a research affiliate at [Instituto Pensi](https://institutopensi.org.br/).
+I am an Assistant Professor at the School of Applied Mathematics at Fundação Getulio Vargas ([FGV EMAp](https://emap.fgv.br/)) and a research affiliate at [Pensi Institute](https://institutopensi.org.br/).
 I earned my D.Sc. in Statistics from the Federal University of Rio de Janeiro.

 My research focuses on survey statistics, with applications in the social and health sciences.